 - the Tenaro area, extending from Gerolimenas to the Tenaro lighthouse.

-The four sections have been integrated into a unique hiking/travelling application, Mani topoguide as 4 independent in-app purchases.
+The five sections have been integrated into a unique hiking/travelling application, topoguide Greece as 5 independent in-app purchases.